Section 4 Doctoral Degree Requirements

 MA Degree in Statistics

-For MA/PhD students who were admitted to the Doctoral program but have not previously completed an MA degree, completion of the core courses and passing 2 qualifying exams will satisfy nearly all of the requirements for the MA degree in Statistics under the Mathematical Statistics option.
+For MA/PhD students who were admitted to the Doctoral program but have not previously completed an MA degree, completion of the core courses and pass a qualifying exam will satisfy nearly all of the requirements for the MA degree in Statistics under the Mathematical Statistics option.
 You will only have to check that you have at least 42 units of courses completed.

 4.3 Forming a Dissertation Committee